Gonmeso/gonmeso.github.io/README.md

 # Personal Web

-Static personal website for Gonzalo Mellizo-Soto Díaz.
+Static personal website for myself.

 The site is a personal profile and resume-style portfolio focused on backend development.
 It includes a clean homepage, professional experience, project writeups, and an about/contact section.